 o Smith and Nephew

-What is the difference between class action lawsuits and mass tort?A class action is a type of lawsuit in which a large group of people gets together to bring a claim to court after suffering similar injuries.
+A class action is a type of lawsuit in which a large group of people gets together to bring a claim to court after suffering similar injuries.
 Class actions allow many people to go up against a company that would normally overwhelm each plaintiff individually.
 A class representative pursues the litigation on behalf of everyone.
 Plaintiffs can seek independent action or accept a share of the final settlement or verdict.
 Multidistrict litigation (MDL) consolidates similar lawsuits in multiple court districts where there are common questions of fact.
 Each person in an MDL has an individual case in the event of a trial, unlike in a class action.
 As an example, Biomet lawsuits are part of an MDL that was recently moved to Indiana.

-Who is the defendant in a hip replacement failure lawsuit?Most of the time, the defendant in a hip replacement failure lawsuit is the manufacturer of the product.
+Most of the time, the defendant in a hip replacement failure lawsuit is the manufacturer of the product.
 For example, Johnson & Johnson and its subsidiary DePuy Orthopaedics are the manufacturers of the ASR and Pinnacle implants, which are currently the subject of many hip replacement failure lawsuits.

-How do I choose a hip implant attorney?Find a lawyer who handles cases involving your failed hip implant and look for his or her firm's credentials online.
+Find a lawyer who handles cases involving your failed hip implant and look for his or her firm's credentials online.
 Recent settlements, verdicts, awards and recognition such as Super Lawyers(R) will help validate a firm's work.

 An attorney who works outside of your state can still represent you.

 Our Rating is calculated using information the lawyer has included on their profile in addition to the information we collect from state bar associations and other organizations that license legal professionals.
 Attorneys who claim their profiles and provide Avvo with more information tend to have a higher rating than those who do not.